ArsamAryandoust/EnergyTransitionTasks/README.md

 Common state-of-the-art electrocatalysts for both producing hydrogen and consuming it again use expensive noble metals such as iridium and platinum.
 If these can be replaced by new cost-effective catalysts, an earlier adoption of hydrogen energy storage systems may be achieved due to significant cost reductions.
+Data from the periodic table of elements is collected from here: https://pubchem.ncbi.nlm.nih.gov/periodic-table/.